davidnwright/making-humanities-matter-contrib/Making Humanities Matter.md

 ----

-This brief discussion paper confronts the following general question: if we are attempting to revive erased spaces by re-fabricating them, what responsibility do we have to the corpse’s social, political, economic, and cultural aura?
+In his illuminating book-length survey of the Chilcotin Plateau, William Turkel notes that "every single aspect of our environment bears some physical or causal connection to past events.
+Every *thing* has a history, and our ability to reconstruct the past of anything is limited only by the knowledge that we bring to bear and by our ability to detect or discriminate or identify or measure the trace (Turkel, William. *The Archive of Place: Unearthing the Pasts of the Chilcotin Plateau.* Vancouver: UBC P, 2007. (xx)".
+Taking this as a starting point, we need to confront the following general question: if we are attempting to revive erased spaces by re-fabricating them, what responsibility do we have to the corpse’s social, political, economic, and cultural aura?
 Put another way, how should we consider, integrate or confront an individual—or collective—emotional effect produced by the revival of the previously erased or inert?
 Focusing on 3D printing and its inter-related communities of production, I want to look at how the production of material objects by 3D printing mediates the transaction of cultural artifacts.
 Suffice to say, there is a considerable space for understanding the current rush to fabricate as encouraging unforeseen fractures in (and connections to) the exchange and signification of cultural artifacts.

 ###The Filament